vitaly-t/pg-promise/README.md

 // => SELECT "Column Name" FROM "Table Name"
 ```

-Relying on this type of formatting for sql names and identifiers, alongside with regular
+Relying on this type of formatting for sql names and identifiers, along with regular variable formatting
-variable formatting makes your application impervious to sql injection, so no other
+makes your application impervious to sql injection.
-provision is needed.

 The protocol has been extended with method [as.name].